-- 3.10 In March 2012 the Government published both the National Planning Policy Framework2 and its accompanying 'Planning policy for traveller sites'3.
+- 3.10 In March 2012 the Government published both the National Planning Policy Framework3 and its accompanying 'Planning policy for traveller sites' which was extant policy when this work was commissioned4.
 These documents replace all previous national planning policy in respect of Gypsies and Travellers and Travelling Showpeople.
-This new national guidance is now a material consideration in determining planning applications and its overarching aim is 'to ensure fair and equal treatment for travellers'. - 3.11 Through Planning policy for traveller sites, local planning authorities are encouraged to make their own assessment of need for the purposes of planning, and plan for sites over a reasonable timescale.
-National policy aims to promote more private Traveller site provision 'while recognising that there will always be those travellers who cannot provide their own sites' (paragraph 4). - 3.12 The policy also states that4: - Plan making and decision taking should aim to reduce the number of unauthorised developments and encampments and make enforcement more effective; - Planning policies need to be fair, realistic and inclusive; and - Planning policies should increase the number of Traveller sites in appropriate locations with planning permission, to address under-provision and maintain an appropriate level of supply. - 3.13 It is within this policy context that local planning authorities will have to plan future provision for Gypsies and Travellers and Travelling Showpeople across
+This national guidance is now a material consideration in determining planning applications and its overarching aim is 'to ensure fair and equal treatment for travellers'.
+The Planning policy for traveller sites was updated in August 2015 and discussed further at para 3.29. - 3.11 Through Planning policy for traveller sites, local planning authorities are encouraged to make their own assessment of need for the purposes of planning, and plan for sites over a reasonable timescale.
+National policy aims to promote more private Traveller site provision 'while recognising that there will always be those travellers who cannot provide their own sites' (paragraph 4). - 3.12 The policy also states that5: - Plan making and decision taking should aim to reduce the number of unauthorised developments and encampments and make enforcement more effective; - Planning policies need to be fair, realistic and inclusive; and - Planning policies should increase the number of Traveller sites in appropriate locations with planning permission, to address under-provision and maintain an appropriate level of supply.

-2 CLG National Planning Policy Framework March 2012
+3 CLG National Planning Policy Framework March 2012

-3 CLG Planning policy for traveller sites March 2012
+4 CLG Planning policy for traveller sites March 2012

-4 CLG Planning policy for traveller sites March 2012 para 4
+5 CLG Planning policy for traveller sites March 2012 para 4

-- their respective areas.
+- 3.13 It is within this policy context that local planning authorities will have to plan future provision for Gypsies and Travellers and Travelling Showpeople across their respective areas.
 The National Planning Policy emphasises the role of evidence and how it should be used within this context. - 3.14 Using evidence to plan positively and manage development, stresses the need for timely, effective and on-going community engagement (both with Travellers and the settled community); the 'use of a robust evidence base to establish accommodation needs to inform the preparation of local plans and make planning decisions' is advocated.
 Paragraphs 8 and 9 of 'Planning policy for traveller sites' state that: